 Community Outreach consists of activities Bethlehem carries out primarily to meet needs of our local and worldwide community that also serve the purposes of our church.
 There is a great deal of overlap, but Community Outreach activities are ministries that are directed outward as opposed to being directed inward toward our congregation, such as fellowship, Christian education and helping members in need.

-If you desire to view any of the photographs contained on this page in full screen mode simply click on the photograph.
+If you desire to view any of the photographs contained on this page in full screen mode simply click or tap on the photograph.

 The “Living Waters” Food Pantry

 Jesus said, “When I was hungry, you gave me something to eat.”
 At Bethlehem we seek to serve the community by offering a Food Pantry.
 The “Living Waters” Food Pantry is open the second Wednesday of every month from 5:00 p.m. to 7:00 p.m.
 No qualifications need to be met by our patrons.
 All are welcome.

 Hearts in Service